Is White Sox' Dylan Cease Biggest MLB All-Star Game Snub?

 MLB announced the pitchers and reserves for the July 19 exhibition at Dodger Stadium on Sunday, and Cease is among the most glaring omissions.

-If he's not the biggest snub, that title might belong to his former teammate, Giants ace Carlos Rodón.
+If he's not the biggest snub, that title might belong to his former teammate, Giants ace Carlos Rodón — though Rodón had some pointed comments about Cease's omission.

 Cease, in 17 starts this season, holds a 2.45 ERA — eighth among all starting pitchers and fourth in the AL, as of Sunday evening.
 His 133 strikeouts rank third in baseball, behind All-Stars Shane McClanahan (Rays) and Corbin Burnes (Brewers).